 When it comes to ERP implementations, the term “project governance” is fairly ambiguous.
-Certified PMPs and experienced project managers all have different interpretations of what the term means, and they all have their favorite governance mechanisms, including issues logs, project charters, and other common governance tools.
+Certified PMPs and experienced project managers all have different interpretations of what the term means, and they all have their favorite governance mechanisms, including issues logs, project charters and other common governance tools.
 The lack of consensus on project governance is a large reason why ERP implementations often fail.

 Our ERP expert witness experience and lessons learned managing our clients’ implementations suggest that project governance is a critical success factor.
 But not all commonly accepted project governance tools are as effective as others.
 One aspect of project governance that absolutely works and delivers a significant bang for the proverbial buck is an Executive Steering Committee.
 This concept is one of the few areas of project governance that we can say with absolute certainty will have a big impact on project success.

 Executive Steering Committees enable executive buy-in and support.
 According to our experience and research, lack of executive buy-in and support is one of the most common root causes of ERP failure.
 Establishing an Executive Steering Committee with formalized governance processes helps mitigate this challenge.
 Project team members should clearly understand the issues that do (and don’t) need to be escalated to the Executive Steering Committee.
 To address these issues, the Committee should meet a minimum of once per month (and more during more critical times of the project, such as the weeks and months leading up to go-live).
-This sort of engagement helps ensure that the executive involvement is real in fact as well as in perception among employees.
+This sort of engagement helps ensure that executive involvement is real in fact as well as in perception among employees.

 Executive Steering Committees ensure project controls.
 We’ve all heard the horror stories of companies that over-customized or made other critical errors that led project timelines and budgets astray.
 Executive Steering Committee oversight is a great way to ensure that this doesn’t happen.
 For example, we often advise our clients that each and every customization request should require Committee approval so that it can ensure there is an adequate cost-benefit relative to risk.
 Otherwise, you run the risk of the project team constantly succumbing to employee pressures to change the software rather than changing the business to fit the software.
 Implementation project teams are typically under immense pressure and won’t always make the best long-term decisions under these circumstances, so it is important for the Executive Steering Committee to provide this support.

-Finally, Executive Steering Committees help keep executives accountable.
+Executive Steering Committees help keep executives accountable.
 ERP implementations cannot be completely delegated, so executives need to be ultimately responsible and accountable for the outcome.
 A robust Executive Steering Committee process ensures that management doesn’t take a hands-off approach and instead owns the project.
 The more involved they are, the more likely they are to identify and mitigate potential risks and blindsides that the project team may not see.
 Most executives aren’t going to be involved in all of the day-to-day details, but they should at least be involved in key decisions surrounding business processes, organizational changes and other critical components of how the new ERP system will affect the business.